cf73/humanity/content/collections/articles/on-artificial-intelligence.md

     content:
       -
         type: text
-        text: "Also, American journalist Nick Bilton – with elegance and urgency – writes in\_" -
+        text: "Also, as a bonus piece on AI, American journalist Nick Bilton – with elegance and urgency – writes in\_" -
         type: text
         marks: